Roger Stanier: University of California, Berkeley (1947–1971)

 Upon his return to the United States he served a short appointment at the University of Indiana.

 In 1946-1947 we had at Indiana Roger Stanier, a marvelous teacher of bacterial biochemistry, a superb lecturer, and an arrogant uncompromising intellectual.
 Roger was from British Columbia, but English in spirit, an though vocally anti-puritan, emotionally a knot of puritan revolts and inhibitions — a delightfully neurotic man.
 As in Dante’s Inferno Farinata was contemptuous of Hell, so did Roger hold all of Indiana in contempt.
 From him I began to learn that biochemistry was not just chemistry, but biology.
 I learned about the power of an integrated view of metabolism and of the subtle interplay between organisms and their environment.
 Most important, I learned that bacteriology could be as much fun as genetics, if of a different kind of fun.

 In 1947 he accepted an invitation to join the Department of Bacteriology of the University of California, Berkeley, where he remained for most of his career.

 Institut Pasteur

 In 1971 he left Berkeley and moved to Paris, where he worked at the Institut Pasteur for the last decade of his life.
 He described the reasons for his departure as both academic and political: academic disruptions amid the campus turmoil associated with the Free Speech Movement, then governor Ronald Reagan's ouster of University of California president Clark Kerr, and the election of President Richard Nixon.
-Along with his wife Germaine, he accepted the invitation of Élie Wollman to take over the former lab space of François Jacob and Jacques Monod, with the stipulation that he be allowed to work on cyanobacteria exclusively.
+Along with his wife Germaine Cohen-Bazire, he accepted the invitation of Élie Wollman to take over the former lab space of François Jacob and Jacques Monod, with the stipulation that he be allowed to work on cyanobacteria exclusively.
 He was elected a Fellow of the Royal Society in 1978.